Saturday, November 5, 2022

 taunted its critics

-and all the hypocrites as it
+and all those who hid as it

 played hourglass

-to the calculative schemes
+to the splenetic schemes

-of the splenetic human rush,
+of the hungry human rush;

 and so it became

-something to be feared and yet prayed,
+something to be feared yet prayed,

-to be chased after by us flawed dreamers
+to be chased after by flawed dreamers

-as we overworked and hardly fed,
+who overworked and hardly fed,

-lost in our self-made riddles of erosion.
+lost in their self-made riddles of erosion.

 the moon,

-it embraced the ocean of a poet's heart,
+it embraced the poetry of the harvest,

-was the first tool, far before stone,
+it was the first tool, far before stone,

-before pestle, before weapon,
+before pestle, before weapon;

 and that it was once mistaken for